Guy-Ghis/auth-api-rust/README.md

 ## Features

-- **User Registration**: Register with a username and password.
+- **User Registration**: Register with a first name, last name, email, and password.
 All new users are assigned the `User` role.
 - **User Login**: Obtain a JWT token by providing valid credentials.
 - **Role-based Access**:
   - `/admin` route accessible only to users with the `Admin` role.